syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 }
 ```

-A noteworthy parameter to DocumentClient constructor is ConsistencyLevel.ConsistentPrefix*. *[Consistent prefix](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels#consistency-levels) guarantees that reads never see out of order writes.
+A noteworthy parameter to DocumentClient constructor is ConsistencyLevel.ConsistentPrefix.
+[Consistent prefix](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels#consistency-levels) guarantees that reads never see out of order writes.
 If products arrived in order p1, p2, p3, then a client sees either p1 or p1,p2 or p1,p2,p3, but never out of order like p1,p3 or p2,p1,p3 — a reasonable compromise between Strong and Eventual Consistencies.

 Looking deeper into how we upsert data into Cosmos DB;
 ```cs